pacificclimate/pdp/doc/source/faq.rst

 computing varies `here
 <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_.
 The
-result of this is that when you request a small spatial area, you are requesting data that is not continuous on disk.
+result of this is that when you request a small spatial area, you are requesting data that is not contiguous on disk.
 The smaller the spatial area, the more fragmented the data on disk, and thus the slower your download will be.
 The technical reader can explore some of the performance implications of array fragmentation `here